goldennoodles/Spring-Twitter-Bot/README.md

 ## Starting the application
 `mvn -U clean install`
 `mvn spring-boot:run`
 Once the application is spun up you need to hit the exposed endpoint.
-This will vary if you are deploying in the cloud but for local pushes `localhost:8080/startApp`
+This will vary depending on where you are deploying.
+If running locally:
+`localhost:8080/startApp`
-It will then start posting messages.
+It will then start the processing.

 ## Common errors
 `503 - Duplicate Message`
-The tweet that you are trying to second already exists, this is probably because you re-ran the application without removing the old tweets.
+The tweet that you are trying to second already exists on twitter, this is probably because you re-ran the application without removing the old tweets.
 #### Solutions:
 - Remove the old tweets from the `tweets.txt`